nerdfiles/hypermedia-orientation/index.md

 ```

 Purposively I've created this model of a state of affairs in virtue of using
 implicit meta-language, the names of properties.
-Indeed, nothing really stops
+Indeed, READ is an abstraction;
-me from <i>using</i> language, to engage in languaging, here at the property
+nothing really stops me from <i>using</i> language, to engage in languaging, here at the property
 level.
 I can say "name", "firstName", "first.name", "name/first", and so on,
 for any number of possible syntactical variations that makes sense to humans,
 perhaps until we get to properties that start to look like hashes ("9f86d08...").